Table of contents

 Insurance companies that offer own occupation disability policies

-If you’re looking for your own occupation disability insurance, there are only three disability insurance companies in Canada that offer it—RBC Insurance, Canada Life, and Manulife.
+If you’re looking for your own occupation disability insurance, there are only two disability insurance companies in Canada that offer it—RBC Insurance and Canada Life.

 Even then, they don’t offer it to every occupation.
 Only specific occupation classes qualify for the own occupation upgrade.
 These include highly paid professionals such as lawyers, architects, and physicians.
 However, other low-risk occupations can get it too.
 For example, secretaries, administrative assistants, librarians, and more all qualify.